Homepage > Journal > Design problem: Usability vs. Desirability

 Usability, as a narrower term, refers to the efficiency and effectiveness of task performance.
 It's easier to "track," express numerically, and capture with concrete measures and metrics.

 Desirability is more subjective.
-Sometimes it's hard for users to justify the special bond, satisfaction, attachment, and contentment they feel while using a mobile or web application.
+Sometimes, it's hard for users to justify the special bond, satisfaction, attachment, and contentment they feel while using a mobile or web application.
 It's an emotional reaction.

-Between a rock and a hard place: Usability and Desirability of applications
+Between a rock and a hard place: Usability and desirability of applications

-Frequently, the customer focuses on Usability, which is understandable and justifiable.
-Unfortunately, they often don't want to hear about Desirability, which is treated as an addition, especially if it involves the need to implement compromises.
+Frequently, the customer focuses on usability, which is understandable and justifiable.
+Unfortunately, they often don't want to hear about desirability, which is treated as an addition, especially if it involves the need to implement compromises.

-We live in a highly competitive world in which the Usability of products is not enough to buy them.
+We live in a highly competitive world in which the usability of products is not enough to buy them.

-The Uncomfortable — a design by architect Katerina Kamprani who created a collection of "Desirable" products with no Usability. | Source: The Uncomfortable
+The Uncomfortable — a design by architect Katerina Kamprani, who created a collection of "desirable" products with no usability. | Source: The Uncomfortable

-How to improve Usability?
+How to improve usability?

-You should optimize Usability each time based on research conducted with users.
-Nevertheless, it's worth remembering aspects that, regardless of the nature of the project, support the improvement of Usability.
-The most recommended activities include the following:
+You should optimize usability each time based on research conducted with users.
+Nevertheless, it's worth remembering aspects that, regardless of the nature of the project, support the improvement of usability.

 • Reduction of rarely used functionalities, an overabundance of information, distractors (elements that disrupt the focus of attention), and form fields